 Price Tag

 You may notice that many of the best glute machines our experts tested and ranked are more expensive than buying weight plates or dumbbells.
-Gym machines are typically more expensive because there are more moving parts to manufacture and more engineering for the brand to design it originally.
+Gym machines are typically more expensive because there are more moving parts to manufacture and more engineering for the brand to consider during design.

-If you’re on a tight budget resistance bands, dumbbells, and a barbell go a long way to build glute size and strength.
-Nothing beats the basic squats, lunges, deadlifts, and bodyweight glute accessories (like clamshells, glute bridges, kickbacks, and hip thrusts).
+If you’re on a tight budget, resistance bands, dumbbells, and an Olympic barbell can go a long way to build glute size and strength.
+After all, nothing beats the basic squats, lunges, deadlifts, and bodyweight glute accessories (like clamshells, glute bridges, kickbacks, and hip thrusts).

 Footprint and Portability